-This Code of Conduct sets out Company’s regulation that shall be followed by all its employees of the Company.
+This Code of Conduct sets out the Company’s regulations of the Company that all its employees shall follow with the purpose to:

 - Gifts and Other Favors

-Each and every gift and other favors in any form whatsoever received directly or indirectly by any of the Company’s employees must be reported and turned over to the Company’s Human Resources Division.
+Each and every gift and other favor in any form whatsoever received directly or indirectly by any of the Company’s employees must be reported and turned over to the Company’s Human Resources Division.

 2. Conflict of Interest

-Each of the Company’s employee shall avoid situations where his/her personal interests have or may have a conflict of interest with his/her position and job at the Company, including:
+Each of the Company’s employees shall avoid situations where his/her personal interests have or may have a conflict of interest with his/her position and job at the Company, including:

 - Applicants who have family relatives with employees.

 - Employee who is granting contracts or work to companies owned by and/or having a conflict of interest with such employee and/or his/her family.